 In our Off The Path newsletter we also share the best tips and tricks and tell you more about current great offers for cheap flights.
 Register here!

-9. Fly with low-cost carriers!
+9. Fly with low-cost carriers

 If you want to fly with Lufthansa or British Airways, for example, you will have to pay a premium price.
-A good alternative is to rather go for low-cost airlines, that have established in most parts of the world.
+A good alternative is to rather go for low-cost airlines, that have established themselves in most parts of the world.

-In Europe it’s for example EasyJet, Vueling or RyanAir, South East Asia is dominated by AirAsia.
+In Europe for example you have EasyJet, Vueling or RyanAir, South East Asia is dominated by AirAsia.
 But also in the rest of the world you get from A to B pretty cheap and don’t need to worry about your safety because the standards they need to stick to are all the same!

-10. Fly with hand luggage!
+10. Fly with hand luggage